 This is probably the most important factor in deciding how loud your speakers should be.
 If you have a large space and are expecting a lot of people, you’ll need to make sure your speakers can fill the room.
 On the other hand, if you’re just having a small gathering, you won’t need as powerful of speakers.

-Another thing to consider is what kind of party you’re throwing.
-If it’s a dance party, you’ll want your speakers to be pumping out some serious bass.
-But if it’s a more low-key affair, you won’t need as much power.
+Another thing to consider is the type of event.
+If it’s a modern dance party, then the speakers should produce some serious bass.
+But if it’s a salsa or Argentine tango night, you probably won’t need that kind of bass.

-Finally, think about the acoustics of your space.
-A room with good acoustics will amplify sound, so you won’t need as powerful of speakers.
-But a room with bad acoustics will deaden sound, so you’ll need to compensate with louder speakers.
+Finally, think about the acoustics of your venue.
+A room with good acoustics will amplify the sound so you won’t need very powerful speakers.
+A room with poor acoustics, on the other hand, will have a muffled sound, so you’ll need to compensate with louder speakers.
+Accordingly, study the venue, and you will understand what kind of acoustics it will have.
+This will also influence your final choice of sound equipment.

 Test the sound quality before the party starts to make sure everyone can hear what’s going on